Finite-time Analysis of Globally Nonstationary Multi-Armed Bandits: Multi-armed Bandits

-In the $K$-armed bandit problem, TS and UCB are widely known algorithms that balance exploration and exploitation.
-Among several variants of UCB, the one that uses the Kullback-Leibler (KL) divergence, called KL-UCB \citep{garivierklucb}, exhibits state-of-the-art performance in stationary environments.
-Although TS and KL-UCB are primarily studied in single-play bandit problems, these two algorithms can be naturally extended to the more general case of $L>1$.
-Following \cite{komiyama2015optimal}, we call them MP-TS (Algorithm \ref{alg:mpts}) and MP-KL-UCB (Algorithm \ref{alg:mpklucb}).
+In the $K$-armed bandit problem, Thompson sampling \citep[TS]{Thompson1933} and the upper confidence bound \citep[UCB]{lairobbins1985,auer2002finite} are widely known algorithms that balance exploration and exploitation.
+Among several variants of UCB, the one that utilizes KL divergence, which is called KL-UCB \citep{garivierklucb}, is known to have a state-of-the-art performance in stationary environments.
+TS and KL-UCB in our notation are described in Algorithms \ref{alg:mpts} and \ref{alg:mpklucb}, respectively.
 Here, $\Ind[\EA]=1$ if $\EA$ or $0$ otherwise.
-These algorithms are designed to deal with stationary environments.
-The regret of MP-KL-UCB and MP-TS is bounded as follows: